 Sounds

 The sounds we make and how we use them are one of the most important parts of language.
-In fact, there is an entire chart that linguists have made to distinguish sounds from their spelling called the IPA (International Phonetic Alphabet).
+In fact, there is an entire chart that linguists have made to distinguish different sounds called the IPA (International Phonetic Alphabet).

 There are a lot of places where you make a sound you probably don’t even realize you’re making.
-For example, if you have certain American accents, then when you say butter, the sound you make in the middle of the word is actually a d sound and not a t sound.
+For example, if you have certain American accents (like mine), then when you say butter, the sound you make in the middle of the word is actually a d sound and not a t sound.
 This happens as a result of the sounds around it.

 These changes in sounds, as well as how we actually produce sounds anatomically, are the primary subject of study for many linguists, who often analyze how these sounds can change over time, between groups, the ways different sounds can fit together (you can’t form an entire word very easily with just vowel sounds, for example), and more.